 Where insanity or serious mental illness has resulted in the confinement of the Defendant in an institution for 18 months prior to filing the Complaint is deemed grounds for a divorce.

-If you are considering filing for divorce or your spouse has filed for divorce against you, you should contact a Philadelphia PA divorce attorney at Sadek and Cooper to schedule a free consultation so that we can discuss your situation and advise as to the best possible course of action in order to protect your rights and help you to navigate the system to your best advantage.
+If you are considering filing for divorce or your spouse has filed for divorce against you, you should contact a Philadelphia PA divorce attorney at Sadek and Cooper to schedule a confidential consultation so that we can discuss your situation and advise as to the best possible course of action in order to protect your rights and help you to navigate the system to your best advantage.